SAP/openui5-docs/docs/Data_Reuse_648e360.md

     For more information, see the [API Reference: `sap.ui.model.odata.v4.ODataContextBinding#execute`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataContextBinding%23methods/execute).

--   The returned entity has the same key as the binding parameter.
+-   The returned entity has the same key predicate as the binding parameter.

 ***